ThomasForselius/project-1/README.md

 ## Features

 - Landing page ; will have a short but fun description of what the game is and how it works
-- About the game ; this page will describe what the game is and what rules are applied
+- About the game ; this page will describe what the game is in more detail and what rules are applied
 - Events ; this page will show all the planned events throughout the year, with dates, type of activity, teams or solo, location. (future bonus feature: make events "mystery event", where only date, time and location are displayed)
 - Results ; will display the current results of the current game you are a part of
 - Sign up / Login ; a new user will sign up for an account to be able to join a game, while an existing user can log in and either administrate(if they created a game), or edit an existing game they created